Teoscar Hernández Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA among all league pitching staffs (3.80).
+- The Rays have a 3.78 team ERA that ranks third among all MLB pitching staffs.

-- The Rays give up the second-fewest home runs in baseball (146 total, one per game).
+- The Rays surrender the first-fewest home runs in baseball (146 total, one per game).

-- His most recent appearance came on Saturday against the Cleveland Guardians, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while giving up nine hits.
+- The right-hander last appeared on Sunday against the Cleveland Guardians, when he went five innings, allowing one earned run while giving up three hits.

-- In 23 games this season, the 27-year-old has a 4.69 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .280 to his opponents.
+- The 22-year-old has amassed an ERA of 5.31, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.